 Your liver makes bile, a chemical that helps you digest food.
 The plumbing system of ducts that runs between your liver, gallbladder, and small intestine is how bile moves around.
 Some of it goes right to work in your small intestine.
 The rest gets stored in your gallbladder.

 An intraoperative cholangiogram is a special kind of X-ray imaging that shows those bile ducts.
 It's used during surgery.
 With a typical X-ray, you get one picture.
-But a cholangiogram shows your doctor a live video of your bile ducts so he can see what's happening in real-time.
+But a cholangiogram shows your doctor a live video of your bile ducts so they can see what's happening in real-time.

 How It Can Help

 Typically, cholangiogram is used when you have gallstones and need your gallbladder removed.
 Your doctor will make a few small cuts in your body (called laparoscopic surgery).
-Then he'll put a tiny video camera through one of the cuts to help him with the operation.
+Then they'll put a tiny video camera through one of the cuts to help him with the operation.

 During this surgery, an intraoperative cholangiogram may help your doctor do the following:

 Check for bile duct stones.
 Stones in your gallbladder sometimes move into your bile ducts.
 They don't always cause symptoms, but they can lead to serious problems such as an infection.

 Keep the common bile duct safe.
 You have a lot of ducts, organs, and other parts packed tightly in this part of your body.
 Sometimes your doctor can't tell what they're looking at.
 So there's a chance they could harm one of your biggest ducts, the common bile duct.